Bhadra09/Ansible-AWS-Apache/README.md

 Dependencies
 ------------
-Key pait has to be copied in the same path (where the yml file is located)
+Key pair has to be copied in the same path (where the yml file is located)

 Example Playbook
 ----------------